christianhg/selection-terminology/README.md

 ![Text selection](text-selection.png)

 The selection starts before "2B" and ends after "3E".
 This can be directly read from looking at the selection.
 You might be tempted to suggest that the anchor is before "2B" and the focus is after "3E" as well.
 However, this is impossible to deduce without knowing how the selection was created.
 If the selection was created from top to bottom, anchor/focus would line up with start/end, but if the selection was created from bottom to top, anchor/focus would be reversed.
-The focus can this be either before "2B" or after "3E" depending on the selection direction.
+The focus can thus be either before "2B" or after "3E" depending on the selection direction.

 ## The Use of Anchor/Focus